klusta-team/spikedetekt/README.md

         ...
         }

-The file is a Python file which should define a dictionary variable probes, with keys the shank number, and values a list of channel pairs defining the edges of the graph.
+The probe file is actually formatted as a python command defining dictionary variable *probes*, with one key for each shank number, and values a list of neighboring channel pairs on that shank.
+If you don't know Python, don't worry, just think of it as a text file with the above format.

-For the following 32 channel zig-zag probe the adjacency graph:
+As a more concrete example, for the following 32 channel zig-zag probe the adjacency graph is defined by the black lines:

 [![Screenshot 1](docs/images/adjacency.png)](docs/images/adjacency.PNG)

-The .probe file corresponding to the above probe would like something this with odd channels on one edge, even channels on the other (depending on the labelling of your channels):
+If there are odd channels on one edge, even channels on the other, the .probe file corresponding to the above probe would like something this:

     probes = {
         # Probe 1